What is Electrocardiogram (ECG)? Understanding the Basics

 • Resting ECG: It measures the heart's electrical activity at rest.
 You need to remain still and avoid movements, coughing, or shaking to avoid faulty results.

 • Exercise ECG (Stress Test): This measures the heart activity during physical activity, usually on an exercise bike.
 Blood pressure is also monitored during this test.
-It helps identify issues that may only appear during exercise.
+It helps identify issues that may only appear during heart exercises.
 The test is stopped if any irregularities in the ECG occur.

 • Holter Monitor: This records heart activity over 24 hours.
 Small electrodes on the chest are connected to a portable device worn on a belt or around the neck.
 The recorded data, along with information about your daily activities, like physical activity and sleep, are then analysed by a computer at the doctor's office.
 It is useful for capturing occasional irregular heartbeats that do not show up in regular ECG.